Bradstock/bradstock-production/src/pages/tickets.md

   background_image: "/images/ticket-hero-image.png"
 - template: text-area
   component: text_area
+  text_area: |-
-  text_area: "#### Proceeds from Bradstock ticketing cover festival operating costs
+    #### Proceeds from Bradstock ticketing cover festival operating costs only.
+Remaining proceeds are donated to local Long Island charities & not for profit organizations.

-    only.\n\n#### Remaining proceeds are donated to local Long Island charities & not for profit organizations.  \n\n#### To date, Bradstock has donated over $275,000 with the support of our loyal Bradstock performers & family!"
+    #### To date, Bradstock has donated over $275,000 with the support of our loyal Bradstock performers & family!
   text_center: true
 - template: table
   component: table